reselbob/k8s-4-it-pros/day-1/lesson-08-services/README.md

 `curl http://172.17.0.24:3000`

+(Remember to use the `serverAddress` that is particular to your cluster.)

+Sorry to report you're going to fail with a `connection refused ` error.

 **Step 6:** Now let's reapply another yaml and change the service to type, `NodePort`

 `kubectl apply -f service-node-port.yaml`